 Saint Kitts and Nevis is the smallest sovereign state in the entire Americas, both in terms of size and population.
-This federal two-island country in the West Indies has a population of just 55,000 in 2013.
+This federal two-island country in the West Indies has a population of just under 55,000 in 2016.

 North America is the third largest continent in terms of area, after Asia and Africa, and the fourth in terms of population after Asia, Africa and Europe.
 Asia has nearly double the area of North America (43.8 million square kilometers versus 24.5 million square kilometers), and North America accounts for 16.5% of the world's total landmass and 8% of the world's total population.
 Asia, meanwhile, has 60% of the total population on just 29.5% of the world's landmass.